auremoser/geospatial/ch-3/ch-3-quotes.md

 **Riley Newcomb, Airbnb**

 ANALYTICS
-"the phenomena surrounding and complicating what is interestin gabout eodata naturally draws us to want more processing power, the ability to aggregate and compare more disparate datasets, the ability to inform one mapped trend with another...."it’s at the heart of the information revolution underway.""
+"the phenomena surrounding and complicating what is interesting about eodata naturally draws us to want more processing power, the ability to aggregate and compare more disparate datasets, the ability to inform one mapped trend with another...."it’s at the heart of the information revolution underway.""

+TOOLS

+""Our standard set of tools and technologies are: AWS/hadoop/hive/presto/spark (data infrastructure), R & Python for analysis, Tableau for run-of-the-mill visualizations (especially since their collaboration with Stamen design for geo plotting), and then specialized tools for custom visualizations (Rbnb/Airpy, D3, Processing, Tilemill)
+Also worth discussing: core_data, the knowledge repo, the ERF (all homegrown tools) ""

+OPEN DATA

+"SF’s OpenData project is a great example.
+Making data public can lead to all kinds of projects that benefit the community without requiring public resources.
+It lowers the barrier to entry for NGOs and crowdsources innovative solutions to public issues.
+The more of this we can do, the better."

 **Stefan Avesand, Ericsson Smartphone Labs**
 OPENDATA